Interesting Facts About Rosa Parks for Kids

 - Rosa used to go to a rural school in Pine Level.

-- When she turned 11, she started attending the Montgomery High School for Girls.
+- When she turned 11, she started attending Montgomery High School for Girls.

-- She completed her secondary education from a laboratory school run by the Alabama State Teachers College.
+- She completed her secondary education at a laboratory school run by the Alabama State Teachers College.

 - However, due to the deteriorating health conditions of her grandmother and mother, she had to leave school mid-way to look after them.